 Maswik South was built to LEED Silver standards, with extensive use of sustainable building materials, high-efficiency lighting, mechanical and plumbing fixtures, use of reclaimed water and Dark Sky compliant lighting.
 It is the first major lodging improvement to take place in decades at the South Rim.
 Look for updates at grandcanyonlodges.com.

 Standard guest rooms feature a mini-refrigerator, coffeemaker, air conditioning, safe, satellite TV, telephone, hair dryer and two queen sized beds or one king sized bed.
 Rollaway beds are available by request, on a first-come, first-serve basis (additional fee applies).
 There are no microwaves.
 There are elevators and staircases to access the second floor.
 A full selection of accessible rooms are also available.

 For coffee lovers, Maswik North rooms have a Keurig coffee maker.
 But don’t feel guilty about being a bad environmental steward and using the pod to make your coffee.
 The grounds and the K-Cup are shipped off to a facility that turns the grounds to compost and the cup to energy.

-For both Maswik North, there are no elevators in the buildings, so if you are staying on the second floor, you need to have the ability to get up the stairs on your own.
+For Maswik North, there are no elevators in the buildings, so if you are staying on the second floor, you need to have the ability to get up the stairs on your own.
 There’s a main lodge where you will find the registration desk, as well as the Maswik Food Court and Pizza Pub.
 There’s also a gift shop.

 To reach the rim of the Grand Canyon, you can easily take a shuttle from the property or you can walk.
-If the day is going to be warm, be sure to bring your refillable water bottle with you to stay hydrated and beat the hear.
+If the day is going to be warm, be sure to bring your refillable water bottle with you to stay hydrated and beat the heat.

 For more information: